Lofoten Islands Guided Walking Holiday

 - Enjoy our harbour-side hotel in the centre of Svolvaer

-- Sail the spectacular Trollfjord, a once in a lifetime experience, as an option on your free day
+- Sail the iconic Trollfjord, a once in a lifetime experience, as an option on your free day

 - A full programme of guided walks with 2 options every walking day